ITspcilst/ActiveDirectory-Administration-Lab/README.md

 ## Overview

-This project demonstrates basic system administration tasks using Microsoft Active Directory in a simulated corporate environment.
+This project demonstrates system administration tasks using Microsoft Active Directory in a simulated corporate IT environment.

-The lab replicates common tasks performed by IT Support and Help Desk technicians, including user management, group permissions, and troubleshooting account issues.
+The lab replicates common tasks performed by IT Support and Help Desk technicians including:

+- Active Directory user management
+- Security group configuration
+- Shared folder permissions
+- Account lockout troubleshooting
+- Email client troubleshooting
+- Printer troubleshooting
+- Workstation performance diagnostics

+The objective is to simulate real-world support scenarios encountered by IT administrators.

+---

-## Lab Environment
+# Lab Environment

-- Windows Server 2022
+- Windows Server 2025
 - Active Directory Domain Services
+- Windows 10 Client Machine
-- Virtual Machine environment
+- Oracle VirtualBox virtual environment

-Domain name:
+Domain:

 corp.local

+---

-## Objectives
+# Objectives

 The goal of this lab is to demonstrate practical experience with: